redzic/DiViEn/README.md

 Specify custom arguments and threading options with x265:

 ```
-./DiViEn -i <path/to/input.mp4> -w 8 -tpw 4 -c:v libx265 -crf 25 -preset veryfast -x265-params pools=2 <output_file>
+./DiViEn -i <path/to/input.mp4> -w 8 -threads 4 -c:v libx265 -crf 25 -preset veryfast -x265-params pools=2 <output_file>
 ```

 All parameters after `-c:v <encoder>` are interpreted as arguments to the encoder, except for the last parameter which is interpreted as the output file.

-Note that the `-tpw` (threads per worker) option does not always correlate with encoder-specific options. `-tpw` corresponds with the `-threads` option in ffmpeg (when applied to the encoder).
+Note that the `-threads` (threads per worker) option does not always correlate with encoder-specific options.
+It functions the same as the similarly-named `-threads` option in ffmpeg.
 Prefer encoder-specific options for threading if available.
 Note that decoder threading is always set to automatic selection, regardless of any command-line options specified.

 The output file may not be fully compatible with some video players at the moment due to a lack of proper timestamps being set.
 This should be fixed in the future.